 The Watercolour Blush does separate after use, so you’re going to want to shake it up well before using it.

-Next, you’ll want to squeeze a drop or two out either onto the dark of your hand or onto your fingertips.
+Next, you’ll want to squeeze a drop or two out either onto the back of your hand or onto your fingertips.
 Then apply it to your cheeks and blend out using your fingertips.

 If you don’t want to use your hands to blend the blush out, then first apply the blush to your cheeks and blend it with a brush.